The condensed version

 I am so proud and happy to have come this far, to have the support of the local community and to be doing the work I believe in.

-Our plans for 2020 involve building the team so that we can stay open 7 days a week and fulfil all our crowdfund promises.
+In 2020, I started building up the team so that we could stay open 7 days a week and fulfil all our Crowdfund promises.

 2021 saw us trying to get back on our feet, after many let downs from lockdowns and people moving out of London, we have managed to stay open (just) and will continue to work towards getting more people excited about this way of thinking and living in 2022.
 We are hoping to reach out to more people but word of mouth is the best way to advertise, tell your friends!
 COVID has really knocked us back from where we should be at this point as a business so it’s important to us to continue to build and not let things that are SO far out of our control get the better of us.
 We love each and every one of our customers and welcoming new faces in all the time, let’s keep us going for 2022!